 Attacks don't always lead to incidents, and incidents don't always lead to breaches.
 They're all considered network events and are often played down until the details can be obtained.
 It all depends on what took place and what can be determined after the fact.

-The purpose of this guide is to give IT and enterprise security teams actionable incident response strategies to meet today's security threats and vulnerabilities more effectively.
+The purpose of this guide is to give IT and enterprise security teams actionable strategies to meet today's security threats and vulnerabilities more effectively.
 This is regardless of whether you have an existing IR program or you're just getting started.
 It can also serve to help get business executives on board with this critical function of a well-run information security program and highlight ways users may need more security training.
 You can use this information to improve your incident response capabilities, share it with executive management to further their understanding and get buy-in on your security initiatives, and even use it as a basis for your policies and ongoing user security awareness and training efforts.

 Building an IR team